 - They can talk directly to the prosecutor.
 Remember, it is up to the prosecutor to drop the charges.
 It is unlikely that a simple request to dismiss the case will result in dropped charges, but it is worth the effort to call and make certain the prosecutor is aware of any facts that show a domestic violence crime did not occur.

-For instance, if the alleged victim was unclear in the original statement as to whether she suffered any injury or pain, it is critical that this fact be shared with the prosecutor.
+For instance, if the alleged victim was unclear in the original statement as to whether she suffered any injury or pain, the alleged victim must share this fact with the prosecutor.
 Why?
-Because physical pain is an element of the crime of domestic violence assault that must be proven by the prosecutor.
-This new fact creates exculpatory evidence that tends to show the person charged with the crime did not commit a crime.
+Because physical pain is an element of the crime of domestic violence assault that the prosecutor must prove.
+This new fact creates exculpatory evidence that shows the person charged with the crime did not commit a crime.

 - They can give testimony in favor of the defendant.
 Throughout the case, it will be up to the alleged victim to recant their testimony and show that they want charges dropped.
-If the domestic violence case proceeds to a jury trial, the alleged victim can recant their testimony or provide any important information that would clear up any confusion about what happened.
+Suppose the domestic violence case proceeds to a jury trial.
+In that case, the alleged victim can recant their testimony or provide any vital information to clear up any confusion about what happened.
 A criminal defense lawyer can help you through this process.

 - They can provide an Affidavit of Non-Prosecution.
-Although an affidavit of non-prosecution, that merely requests for the case to be dropped, will not result in a dismissal; an affidavit that outlines facts that create reasonable doubt for the domestic violence charge can be extremely helpful in disposing of a case.
+An affidavit of non-prosecution requests for the case to be dropped will not result in a dismissal.
+Instead, a testimony that outlines facts that create reasonable doubt for the domestic violence charge can be extremely helpful in disposing of a case.

-For example, if an alleged victim realizes that the original police reports did not accurately reflect what happened because they were in an emotional state that clouded their judgement, the alleged victim can provide facts in the affidavit that can greatly improve the defense’s prospects of getting the case dismissed.
-An experienced criminal defense attorney can provide you guidance in this process.
+For example, suppose an alleged victim realizes that the original police reports did not accurately reflect what happened because they were in an emotional state that clouded their judgment.
+In that case, the alleged victim can provide facts in the affidavit that can significantly improve the defense’s prospects of getting the case dismissed.
+An experienced criminal defense attorney can give you guidance in this process.

 - They can remain calm and seek professional help.
 The symptoms of domestic violence are not just physical – domestic violence also deeply affects mental and emotional health.
-If an alleged victim wants to show that they have not been negatively impacted through domestic violence, they need to remain calm and prove that they are emotionally stable.
+If an alleged victim wants to show that they have not been negatively impacted by domestic violence, they need to remain calm and prove emotionally stable.
 A psychological assessment can be used as evidence to show that the alleged victim has not been subject to any severe domestic violence.

 Stay calm – defendants are innocent until proven guilty.
 Charges are not convictions, and with the help of the alleged victim and your criminal defense lawyer, you will have a better chance at getting your case dismissed.